booch/presentations/Ruby_Preserves/slides.md

 * ActiveRecord is pretty complex
     * Is the complexity really better than the complexity of SQL?
 * A typical ORM uses an internal DSL to generate external DSL code
+* Leaky abstraction = sometimes have to use the things underneath the abstraction
 * What if we made the leaky abstraction leak all the way?

 ---